GLOSSARY

 S2: Short-term operation, constant load

-S3: Intermittent duty without influence of start-up on temperature
+S3: Intermittent operation without the influence of start-up on the temperature

-S4: Intermittent duty with influence of start-up on temperature
+S4: Intermittent operation with the influence of start-up on the temperature

-S5: Intermittent duty with influence of start-up and beraking on temperature
+S5: Intermittent operation with the influence of start-up and braking on the temperature

 S8: Continuous operation with load change